SPIDER & SPIDER CONTROL

 MOST FEARED:

-Black Widow spiders and the Brown Recluse are the most dangerous spider in our area.
+Black Widow spiders and the Brown Recluse are the most dangerous spider in our area, that is the most venomous.
 Spider control of these are the most common calls we receive.
 Black Widows are mostly found outdoors, around wood piles or corners of a building or downspout.
 Routine pest control service can keep them to a minimum.
-Brown Recluse control can be a little more difficult to achieve.
+Brown Recluse control can be a little more difficult to achieve as they hide during the daylight most often.
+They are also found outdoors in wood pile and undisturbed areas..

 Glue boards are very useful in monitoring brown recluse spiders.
 If you have a spider problem, give us a call.